Magento 2 Multi Source Inventory (MSI): Full Guide + Import & Export Explained

 • Old Warehouse with the code old-warehouse

-To add a new source you will need to another row with source information.
-Let’s complete row 4 with the following information:
+To specify a new source, add another row with source information.
+Complete row 4 with the following information:

 • New Warehouse (warehouse name)